apache/couchdb-documentation/src/api/database/common.rst

     :>json number cluster.n: Replicas.
 The number of copies of every document.
     :>json number cluster.q: Shards.
 The number of range partitions.
     :>json number cluster.r: Read quorum.
-The number of consistent copies of a document that need to be read before successful reply.
+The number of consistent copies of a document that need to be read before a successful reply.
     :>json number cluster.w: Write quorum.
-The number of copies of a document that need to be written before successful reply.
+The number of copies of a document that need to be written before a successful reply.
     :>json boolean compact_running: Set to ``true`` if the database compaction routine is operating on this database.
     :>json string db_name: The name of the database.